William9923/mockhttp/.github/README.md

 What will the library try to improve in the future?

+- As of now, the mock **delay** haven't been able to be integrated in the library.
+It will be the utmost priority for next version!
 - Provide more example for easier adoption of the library in any existing projects.
 - Additional adapter supports (inspired by [casbin](https://casbin.org/docs/adapters)), to allow more ways to load **Mock Definition** from different storage.
 - Extending ways to use **Mock Definition** in other language (not only Go), as **Mock Definition** can be used cross-language.
 - Build mockhttp as a service instead of a library, to accomodate for non-Go service that would like to utilize it (**Mock as a Service**).

+### Limitations!

+- Due to `go-mockhttp` usage that intervene directly of any http call, it is not advised to use the http.Client created by `go-mockhttp` to PRODUCTION!.
+  You can find workaround on this by providing flags or by config to determine whether to use standard `net/http` http client or `go-mockhttp` http client during app / client initialization.
+- `go-mockhttp` currently only support mock based on file (via mock definition files).
+Other datastore to load the mock definition still haven't supported!

 ### FAQ